Nicola Spedalieri: Works

-His first published work (1778 Rome) was Analisi dell' Esame critico di Fréret ("Examen critique des apologies de la religion chrétienne", a work wrongly attributed to Fréret, really written by Naigeon).
+His first published work (1778 Rome) was Analisi dell'Esame critico di Fréret ("Examen critique des apologies de la religion chrétienne", a work wrongly attributed to Fréret, really written by Naigeon).
 In 1779 he published "Ragionamento sopra l'arte di governare" and "Ragionamento sull' influenza della religione cristiana sulla società civile".
 In 1784 he issued, also at Rome, his "Confutazione di Gibbon", in which he refutes the thesis of Edward Gibbon, who claimed Christianity was the main cause of the downfall of the Roman Empire.
 In it, as in the Apology against Fréret, he argues the benefits conferred by the Christian religion on the social and political order, including the role of Christianity as a powerful bulwark against despotism.

 In 1791 from Rome, Spedalieri published his best known work: "I diritti dell' uomo" (The Rights of Man); this was intended as a Catholic response to the proclamation of the French "Rights of Man" proclamation from 1789.
 Notwithstanding the hearty reception given to this work by Pius VI who said, "For a long while rulers have been asking quid est papa.
 Your book will teach them quid est populus", a storm of criticism and refutation burst on the head of its author.
 Its theses raised objections among monarchical governments: for example, the Kingdom of Piedmont forbade its circulation.
 The controversy continued even after Spedalieri's death.
 In his book, except in certain details, Spedalieri expressed in the language of 18th-century enlightment the idea that political sovereignty derives from the people, an idea common to Catholic teachings from Aquinas to Suárez and Bellarmine.
 While for Spedalieri this did not exclude the divine origin of the same sovereignty, this thesis was not acceptable to the theories of royal absolutism, Regalism, and Cartesian dualism then in vogue, which did not admit the existence of a natural moral law but made all depend on the arbitrary Will of God.
 Thus, Spedalieri's thesis was seen to buttress the rising revolutionary ideas.

-In the next century, both liberals and republicans claimed Spedalieri as a early supporter of their political theories; although the reality would have been more complex.
+In the next century, both liberals and republicans claimed Spedalieri as an early supporter of their political theories; although the reality would have been more complex.
 The controversies about Spedalieri were renewed on the occasion of the centenary of his death.

-Shortly before his death, he completed a Storia delle Paludi Pontine, a book Pius VI ordered him to write and which was published by his intimate friend Nicolai, in the work "De bonificamenti delle terre pontine" (Rome, 1800).
+Shortly before his death, he completed a Storia delle Paludi Pontine, a book Pius VI ordered him to write and which was published by his intimate friend Nicola Maria Nicolai, in the work "De' bonificamenti delle terre pontine" (Rome, 1800).
 His death, by some, was attributed to poison; a modern writer has not hesitated to lay the blame on the Jesuits, forgetting that Spedalieri's enemies were the bitterest adversaries of the Jesuits.